Surfactant-Mediated Epitaxial Growth of Single-Layer Graphene in an Unconventional Orientation on SiC

-Deeper insight into the quality of the crystalline structures in Fig.~\ref{fig:LEED}(c) is provided by the analysis of the respective $\langle 10 \rangle$ diffraction spot profiles (Fig.~\ref{fig:Profile}).
-The full width at half maximum (FWHM) $w$ of the radial spot profile arises from the combined effect of the finite instrumental resolution and the finite size of crystalline domains. $2\pi/w$ represents a lower limit to the average domain size.
-Moreover, an azimuthal profile broader than the radial profile is a direct indication of azimuthal disorder.
-To estimate the azimuthal distribution, we convolve radial profile with a Gaussian to fit the azimuthal profile.
-The standard deviation $\sigma$ of the fitted Gaussian is a measure of the azimuthal disorder.
+Deeper insight into the quality of the crystalline structures is provided by the analysis of the respective \{10\} diffraction spot profiles (Fig.~\ref{fig:Profile}(b)).
+The full widths at half maximum $w$ of the radial spot profiles arise from the combined effects of the finite instrumental resolution and the finite size of crystalline domains.
+Hence, $2\pi/w$ represents a lower limit to the average domain size.
+An azimuthal profile broader than the radial profile is a direct indication of azimuthal disorder.
+To estimate the azimuthal distribution, assumed in this particular case to be Gaussian, we convolve the radial profile fit result (Voigt) with a Gaussian to fit the azimuthal profile.
+The fitted standard deviation $\sigma$ of the Gaussian is a measure of the azimuthal disorder.
+The \{10\} SiC spots (red) have a circular shape and the radial profile is fitted by a Voigt function with $w=(0.341\pm 0.004)$~\BZ.
+In contrast, the \{10\} radial spot profiles of \Gnul (blue) are broader, $(0.863\pm0.009)$~\BZ, indicating a smaller average domain size than the average SiC terrace size.
+Moreover, the \{10\} spots of \Gnul are elongated in the azimuthal direction, corresponding to an azimuthal disorder with the standard deviation $\sigma=(0.458\pm 0.002)^\circ$.

-Radial $\langle 10 \rangle$ spot profiles are shown in Fig.~\ref{fig:Profile}(a).
-The $\langle 10 \rangle$ SiC spots ($\square$) have a circular shape and the radial line profile is fitted by a Voigt function with a FWHM of $(0.525\pm 0.002)$~\BZ, or $(0.01237\pm 0.00005)~\mathrm{\AA^{-1}}$.
-In real space, this corresponds to an average domain size $> 508~\mathrm{\AA}$ \footnote{Note that the instrumental resolution is approximately four times greater.
-Typically, a resolution-limited transfer width of $2000~\mathrm{\AA}$ is expected for a SPA-LEED instrument \cite{vonHoegen1999-1, vonHoegen1999-2}.}.
-Next, we consider the $\langle 10 \rangle$ spots of \Gdrei ($\Diamond$).
-These spots have a circular shape that corresponds to an average domain size $> 147~\mathrm{\AA}$.
-In contrast, the $\langle 10 \rangle$ spots of \Gnul ($\bigcirc$) are elongated in the azimuthal direction.
-Its radial profile corresponds to an average domain size $> 290~\mathrm{\AA}$, significantly larger than for \Gdrei.
-This difference in domain size within the \tB layer is explained by the fact that \Gdrei can only grow if \Gnul is already present locally, thus protecting the former from borazine.
-Therefore, the \Gdrei domains are necessarily smaller.

-It is clear from Fig.~\ref{fig:Profile}(b) that the azimuthal profile of the top graphene layer \Gnul is broader than its radial profile.
-This is evidence that several azimuthal orientations of \Gnul coexist on the surface.
-We find $\sigma=(0.46\pm 0.01)^\circ$ around the $R0^\circ$ direction.
-As the bottom graphene layer has an exact $R30^\circ$ orientation (circular spots), approximately 70\% of the \tB consists of bilayer graphene with twist angles ranging from $29.54^\circ$ to $30.46^\circ$.